coderamos/pink-design/README.md

 ### ABOUT THIS LIBRARY

 This library is a component library for ReactJS projects.
 This project was built with, TypeScript ReactJS, Styled Components, Storybook, Jest, React Testing Library and more.
-Made by [Diego Ramos](https://www.linkedin.com/in/coderamos/)
+Made by [coderamos](https://www.linkedin.com/in/coderamos/)

 ---